sanglee325/django-members/README.md

-# Lab and Members Management for Sogang CSE Students!
+# Members Management for Sogang CSE Students!

 ### Developed for systematic manage of Release